Bangladesh Police FC: Return to the First Division

+Stagnation, relegations and professional league

-Post the Independence of Bangladesh, Police found themselves among the fifteen clubs that recommenced league participation in 1972.
-Nevertheless, the club concluded their inaugural season in the newly independent country by securing 12th position in 1973.
-They were the runners-up in the 1975 Independence Cup, losing 0–1 to BIDC in the final.
-The following decade saw the Policemen consistently battle against relegation, before finally admitting defeat in 1982, which marked the end of the club's 32 years in the top-flight.
+After the independence of Bangladesh, control of the club was taken over by the Bangladesh Police.
+The Policemen were among the fifteen clubs that resumed participation in the Dhaka Football League First Division in 1972.
+However, after the 1972 season was abandoned midway, the club finished the 1973 season in 12th place.
+In 1975, they finished as runners-up in the Independence Cup, losing 0–1 to BIDC in the final.
+The following decade saw the Policemen consistently battle against relegation before they were finally relegated in 1982, bringing an end to the club's 32-year stay in the top flight.

 The club made a comeback to the First Division after securing the runners-up position in the Second Division during the 1989–90 season.
-However, their stay in the top-flight was curtailed after experiencing another relegation in the 1992 season.
-In 1993, following the inception of the Premier Division, Police's triumph during the 1994–95 season meant that the club would participate in the First Division, which began serving as a second-tier.
+However, their stay in the top flight was curtailed after experiencing another relegation in the 1992 season.
+In 1993, following the inception of the Premier Division, Police's Second Division triumph during the 1994 season which concluded in 1995 meant that the club would participate in the 1995 First Division, which began serving as a second-tier.
 The club spent two years in the First Division before facing relegation once again in 1998.

-Return to the top-flight

-Since 1999, Police spent 15 years in the Dhaka Second Division Football League before a new generation, inspired by Amirul Islam, was crowned league champions in the 2013–14 season.
+Since 1999, Police spent 15 years in the Second Division before a new generation, inspired by Amirul Islam, was crowned league champions in the 2013–14 season.
 The club was directly promoted to the Bangladesh Championship League after meeting the criteria required to enter the professional football league, and the club officially registered to participate on 14 October 2015.
 During this time, Police also participated in the 2011–12 and 2013 editions of the Federation Cup, without finding much success.
 The club started going by Bangladesh Police AC, following their promotion to the professional league.

 The club entered the Championship League from the 2014–15 season and concluded their inaugural season in the second-tier professional league in 4th place.
 Police finished mid-table in the subsequent two seasons and barely contended for promotion.
-On May 12, 2019, following a 1–0 victory over Wari Club, Police secured promotion to the Bangladesh Premier League with three games still remaining in the 2018–19 Bangladesh Championship League.
-On May 26, 2019, Police were officially announced as champions after defeating Feni Soccer Club 5–1 in the season finale.
-The club's lethal striker, Amirul Islam, scored four goals including his second hat-trick of the season during the match and finished as the league's top scorer with 17 goals.
+On 12 May 2019, following a 1–0 victory over Wari Club, Police secured promotion to the Bangladesh Football League with three games still remaining in the 2018–19 Bangladesh Championship League.
+On 26 May 2019, Police were officially announced as champions after defeating Feni Soccer Club 5–1 in the season finale.
+The club's lethal striker, Amirul Islam, scored four goals, including his second hat trick of the season during the match, and finished as the league's top scorer with 17 goals.